PDXplorer PDX Viewer Software

 Adobe Reader's secondary Catalog Index files use the same .pdx file extension as PDXplorer, although the files have different purposes.
 All PDX files will be associated with whichever application was last updated.
 Since most users never open Adobe Catalog Index files, it's usually more convenient for Windows Explorer to display PDXplorer's "package" icon, and to launch PDXplorer on double-clicking.

-After an Adobe Reader update, you can refresh the PDXplorer package icon using Windows Control Panel: open Programs and Features, scroll down and select PDXplorer, and then click the Change or Repair button.
+After an Adobe Reader update, you can refresh the PDXplorer package icon using Windows Control Panel: open Programs and Features, scroll down and select PDXplorer, and then click the or button.
 This won't affect the Adobe Reader .pdf file icon, or normal Adobe functions.